tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 <u>Opportunities for Tari</u>

-Has alignment with Tari's base requirements as a trustless Masternode matching/batch processing engine with strong privacy features
+Has benefits to Tari as a trustless Masternode matching/batch processing engine with strong privacy features.

 ---